GamerFlix/effective-transferral/README.md

+# DND5e 3.x Compatibility
+As noted in [issue #75](https://github.com/GamerFlix/effective-transferral/issues/75) this module will not be receiving any further updates and as such will remain incompatible with dnd5e 3.x and higher.
+If you are looking for an alternative module to transfer effects consider [Effective Tray](https://github.com/etiquettestartshere/effectivetray) which utilizes the newly added effects tray.

 # Effective Transferral
 Effective Transferral is a simple module for the [DnD5e Game system](https://gitlab.com/foundrynet/dnd5e) of Foundry VTT that allows you to apply effects on an item to your own token or to targeted tokens.
 Unlike [similar modules](https://github.com/ElfFriend-DnD/foundryvtt-item-effects-to-chat-5e) Effective Transferral supports players both targeting and applying the effects to tokens, even if they do not own them.
 This module requires you to have the [Warp Gate](https://github.com/trioderegion/warpgate) module installed as the effect application is handled by [Warp Gate](https://github.com/trioderegion/warpgate).